-What you must pay when Services that are covered for you you get these services Acupuncture (above Medicare coverage) There is no coinsurance, copayment, or deductible You are covered for up to 50 visits per year with a maximum of 5 visits per month (up to \$80 limit per for Medicare covered acupuncture visits.
-Services must be provided by a certified and licensed Prior authorization may be provider in the VillageCareMAX network. required for certain services.
-Ambulance services There is no coinsurance. copayment, or deductible Covered ambulance services include fixed wing, rotary for Medicare covered wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they ambulances services. are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Prior Authorization is Non-emergency transportation by ambulance is required from appropriate if it is documented that the member's VillageCareMAX for noncondition is such that other means of transportation emergency ambulance could endanger the person's health and that transportation transportation by ambulance is medically required.
-Annual wellness visit There is no coinsurance, copayment, or deductible If you've had Part B for longer than 12 months, you can get an for the annual wellness annual wellness visit to develop or update a personalized visit. prevention plan based on your current health and risk factors.
+Services that are covered for you What you must pay when you get these services Acupunture (above Medicare coverage) You are covered for additional acupuncture visits: There is no copayment for up to 34 acupuncture visits per year.
+Up to 34 visits per year (limit to 4 visits per month) for covered acupuncture treatments when provided by a certified and licensed provider in the VillageCareMAX network.
+Prior Authorization required from VillageCareMAX for certain acupuncture treatments.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they Depending on your level of income and Medicaid eligibility, you pay: are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's 0% or 20% coinsurance for each Medicare-covered ground transportation service. condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Prior Authorization required is required from VillageCareMAX for non- emergency ambulance transportation Annual wellness visit There is no coinsurance, copayment, or deductible for the annual wellness visit.
+If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after vou've had Part B for 12 months.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.